hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 is dockimbel = DocKimbel, or do we have a doppelganger here? :D

 [20:11:20](#4Y7_FjFGoDQisB2ui095AT15i8XKxewb3iXtekvGHeE) <DocKimbel>:
-Probably both mine, I'm using the Element.io web client, so I'm unsure if I have created a new profile or not...Ì†ΩÌ∏Ö
+Probably both mine, I'm using the Element.io web client, so I'm unsure if I have created a new profile or not...üòÖ

 [20:14:40](#yDJM00vQEEG2MGKIX0vtfemTFrdipFNl-OyjzhXIv7Y) <dockimbel>:
 I've signed out from that account, now should be back to the main one.